javadyaali/WikiBot/README.md

 # WikiBot
-This is a bot for Bale messenger.
+This is a bot for Bale messenger and get language and search query.
+Then it searchs via internet and list the possible links.